 Successful man camps tend to keep a cook on-site to prepare hot breakfasts and dinners for workers, as well as sack lunches.
 This requires space to cook, serve, and consume the meals.

 Your dining facilities probably don’t need to be able to accommodate your entire man camp, as workers’ schedules tend to vary, but should be able to comfortably seat however many people you expect to eat at a given time.
-Fabric buildings from Alaska Structures come in widths of up to 120 feet, making them a great dining facility option whether you need to accomodate a few people or hundreds.
+Fabric buildings from Alaska Structures come in any width, making them a great dining facility option whether you need to accomodate a few people or hundreds.

 > Learn more about using fabric buildings as dining facilities.